npolshakova/KubeconDemos/README.md

 <details>

-<summary>In order to onboard the Pi into the mesh and get Istio running there are two parts: 1) Kind cluster setup, 2) Raspberry Pi setup. </summary>
+<summary> To onboard the Pi into the mesh and get Istio running there are two parts: 1) Kind cluster setup, 2) Raspberry Pi setup. </summary>

 ***
 KIND CLUSTER SETUP